p0186797/3u-math4/README.md

 # 3u-math4
 Write a program that reads a number of inches from the user and outputs the equivalent number of feet and inches in the format: (feet)' (inches)''.
+(Use two single quotation marks '' instead of one double quotation mark ".)

 # Input Specification
 inches